zack53/Crypto-Arbitrage-Price-Bot/README.md

 I am using hardhat to fork polygon mainnet for testing swapping contracts.
 The hardhat also provides good documentation for automating testing and deployment, which I am using in this project.

+I was able to easily verify my smart contract by following the steps located [here at coinsbench](https://coinsbench.com/verify-smart-contract-on-polygonscan-using-hardhat-9b8331dbd888).

-## Uniswap API
+## UniSwap API
-Uniswaps V3 deployment addresses: https://docs.uniswap.org/protocol/reference/deployments .
+UniSwap's V3 deployment addresses: https://docs.uniswap.org/protocol/reference/deployments .

-The Uniswap V3 deployment address link above also has a link to current pool addresses https://info.uniswap.org/#/
+The UniSwap V3 deployment address link above also has a link to current pool addresses https://info.uniswap.org/#/

-A pool in Uniswap V3 is a pair.
+A pool in UniSwap V3 is a pair.
 The WETH to WBTC pool can be found at the address https://etherscan.io/address/0x4585fe77225b41b697c938b018e2ac67ac5a20c0 and https://info.uniswap.org/#/pools/0x4585fe77225b41b697c938b018e2ac67ac5a20c0 .

 The sqrtPrice96 calculation can be found https://docs.uniswap.org/sdk/guides/fetching-prices .